Gisborne

 Gisborne shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational credentials are prominent, with 36.4% of residents aged 15 years and over holding such qualifications.
-Advanced diplomas account for 13.1%, while certificates make up 23.3%.
-Educational participation is high, with 32.8% of residents currently enrolled in formal education.
-This includes 12.8% in primary education, 9.4% in secondary education, and 4.3% pursuing tertiary education.
+Educational participation is notably high; 32.8% of residents are currently enrolled in formal education, including 12.8% in primary education, 9.4% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education